foo2rama/UCIELKSTACKPROJECT/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml file to ansible container.
+- Copy the filebeat-config.yml file to ansible container into the correct location as noted inside the file.
 - Update the hosts file to include the correct address for the ELK server and webservers
 - Run the playbook, and navigate to Docker hosts to check that the installation worked as expected.
 You can run the sudo docker ps command